 Disk /dev/sda: 10.7 GB, 10737418240 bytes 255 heads, 63 sectors/track, 1305 cylinders, total 20971520 sectors Units = sectors of 1 * 512 = 512 bytes Sector size (logical/physical): 512 bytes / 512 bytes I/O size (minimum/optimal): 512 bytes / 512 bytes Disk identifier: 0x000a0e70 Device Boot Start End Blocks Id System /dev/sda1 2048 4098047 2048000 b W95 FAT32 /dev/sda2 * 4098048 16383999 6142976 7 HPFS/NTFS/exFAT /dev/sda3 16384000 20971519 2293760 7 HPFS/NTFS/exFAT Disk /dev/sdb: 21.5 GB, 21474836480 bytes 255 heads, 63 sectors/track, 2610 cylinders, total 41943040 sectors Units = sectors of 1 * 512 = 512 bytes Sector size (logical/physical): 512 bytes / 512 bytes I/O size (minimum/optimal): 512 bytes / 512 bytes Disk identifier: 0x00000000 Disk /dev/sdb doesn't contain a valid partition table

-We are using /dev/sda2 as the source since that is the partition that has XP.
-If you have pv installed you can see the progress of the clone using this command. /dev/sdb1 is our destination.
+/dev/sda2as the source since that is the partition that has XP.
+If you have pv installed you can see the progress of the clone using this command.

 pv -tpreb /dev/sda2 | dd of=/dev/sdb1 bs=4096 conv=notrunc,noerror